nodejs/nodejs.org/apps/site/pages/en/learn/typescript/publishing-a-ts-project.md

 - Everything from [Publishing a package](../modules/publishing-a-package) applies here.

-- Node runs TypeScript via a process called "[type stripping](https://nodejs.org/api/typescript.html#type-stripping)", wherein node (via [Amaro](https://github.com/nodejs/amaro)) removes TypeScript-specific syntax, leaving behind vanilla JavaScript (which node already understands).
+- Node runs TypeScript code via a process called "[type stripping](https://nodejs.org/api/typescript.html#type-stripping)", wherein node (via [Amaro](https://github.com/nodejs/amaro)) removes TypeScript-specific syntax, leaving behind vanilla JavaScript (which node already understands).
 This behaviour is enabled by default of node version 23.6.0.

   - Node does **not** strip types in `node_modules` because it can cause significant performance issues for the official TypeScript compiler (`tsc`), so the TypeScript maintainers would like to discourage people publishing raw TypeScript, at least for now.